aws/amazon-finspace-examples/README.md

 - [Collect Timebars and Summarize](amazon-finspace-examples/notebooks/collect_timebars_and_summarize/) demonstrates how to create a summary time bar dataset and add it to FinSpace.
 - [Compute and Plot Volatility from TAQ](amazon-finspace-examples/notebooks/compute_and_plot_volatility_from_taq/) demonstrates how to compute and plot valatility using the finSpace Time Series Library.
 - [Exploring FinSpace APIs](amazon-finspace-examples/notebooks/exploring_finspace_apis/) demonstration of common FinSpace APIs calls you will use when analyzing data within notebooks in FinSpace.
-- [Working in FinSpace](amazon-finspace-examples/notebooks/WorkingInFinSpace/) how to get and use your scratch space within finSpace.
+- [Working in FinSpace](amazon-finspace-examples/notebooks/WorkingInFinSpace/) how to get and use your scratch space within FinSpace.
 - [Technical Indicators](amazon-finspace-examples/notebooks/technical_indicators/) Demonstration of creating a DataFrame that uses all the FinSpace technical indicators.

-### Notebooks: Outside FinSpace
+### Notebooks: Outside Amazon FinSpace

 These notebooks are intended to be run from outside of FinSpace.